 Aquafaba is one of the secrets to getting this banana bread so tender and moist.
 BUT, if you really don’t have a can of chickpeas, then substitute with 2 flax eggs (mix 2 tablespoons ground flaxseed meal with 5 tablespoons water, stir and let sit for 15 minutes to thicken).
 Several readers have made this recipe with flax eggs and said it was very tender, so rest assured, it’ll still be tasty.

 How do I make banana bread gluten-free?

-Many readers have tried this recipe with a variety of flours and have reported success.
-That’s what’s great about banana bread – it is forgiving!
-Some combinations include: (1) whole wheat pastry flour; (2) all-purpose gluten-free flour; (3) a mix of all purpose flour, whole wheat flour, and oat flour; (4) whole grain spelt flour; (5) a mix of whole wheat flour (1 1/2 cups) and almond flour (1/2 cup).
+Many readers have tried this recipe with a variety of other flour combinations if you’re interested in alternative flours, though none of these combinations is gluten-free.
+Some combinations include: (1) whole wheat pastry flour; (2) a mix of all purpose flour, whole wheat flour, and oat flour; (3) whole grain spelt flour; and (4) a mix of whole wheat flour (1 1/2 cups) and almond flour (1/2 cup).